tylerdq/autopoet/README.md

 * Verbs - `v`
 * Any of the above - `x`

 A sample input format for the `form` subprogram might be `avnx`, which outputs "adjective verb noun" plus one random part of speech.
-For the `thes` subprogram the format is any single above character.
+For the `thes` subprogram the format is any single character above.

 *If characters other than the preset values above are entered during the `form` subprogram, the script will return "INVALID CHARACTER" as an error code for the relevant line, but still generate the other lines.*